Darklyte/HomeAssistant-Roborock/README.md

       - input_number.debris_dining_room_level
 ```

+Once you've added all the entities, go into lovelace dashboard and set the desired frequency for each room.
+All of the other entities will update themselves automatically with the node-red flows.

 ### Helper Entities
 These are entities that are likely unnecessary, but I use regularly and are referenced in the node-red flows.
 You can just as easily remove them from the flows.